DeNetPRO/Node/readme.md

 | **macOS** | x86_64 | [denode-macos-amd64](https://github.com/DeNetPRO/Node/releases/download/v4.0.1-rc10/denode-macos-amd64) |
 | **macOS** | ARM64 | [denode-macos-arm64](https://github.com/DeNetPRO/Node/releases/download/v4.0.1-rc10/denode-macos-arm64) |

+> 📝 **Note**: The DeNet Datakeeper Node CLI is distributed as a standalone binary file without any installation package.
+Simply download the appropriate binary for your system

 ### How to Choose the Right Architecture

 When downloading the DeNet Node Binary Build, it's important to select the version that matches your computer's processor architecture: